 - This drug will be mixed by a doctor or pharmacist.

 - Swirl the bottle well before use.
 Do not shake.

-- Have your child sit or stand to take this drug.
-Do not give this drug while your child is lying down.
+- Sit or stand while taking this drug.
+Do not take this drug while lying down.

 - Do not mix with any other foods or liquids.

-- Give this drug within 10 hours after it was mixed.
-If you do not give this drug within 10 hours after it was mixed, throw it away and call the doctor or pharmacist.
+- Take this drug within 10 hours after it was mixed.
+If you do not take this drug within 10 hours after it was mixed, throw it away and call your doctor or pharmacist.

-- Some doses may need more than 1 bottle of this drug.
+- Some doses may need more than 1 bottle or less than 1 bottle of this drug.
+Be sure you know how much of this drug to take for your dose.
 If you have questions, talk with the doctor.